HleyHub/HyperVergeAcademy/README.md

 # HyperVergeAcademy
 Hyperverge Academy program course

+Complete the assignment
-## Go through all the four sections of the screening part of the application.
+## Go through all the four sections of the screening assignment

 ## Watch videos and read materials given in each section

-## Perform the tasks which consist of joining some channels and writing codes in Python.
+## Perform the tasks in each section which consist of joining some channels and writing codes in Python

+## Posting the evolution on each section on Slack

+## Submitting the codes on Replit